lemmih/lhc/README.md

-The Luxurious Haskell Compiler.
+# The Luxurious Haskell Compiler.

-Mission statement: Build a Haskell compiler using components published on hackage.

-Planned pipeline:

- - Haskell-src-exts. (on github.)
- - Haskell-names. (on gibhub.)
- - Haskell-types. (not yet written.)
- - Haskell-supero. (not yet written.)
- - Grin. (not yet written.)
- - LLVM.

-Features:
+LHC is an optimizing Haskell compiler.

+## Features.

+TBD.

-Wish list:
+## Wish list.

-- Haskell2010.
+The wish list is ordered by priority.

-- Event driven IO manager.
+- Single-threaded event driven IO manager.
 - Green threads.
+- Exceptions.
+- Generational garbage collection.
 - Shared-nothing multitasking.
+- Haskell2010.
 - GADTs.
 - TemplateHaskell.
 - MultiParamTypeClasses.
 - TypeFamilies.
 - OverloadedStrings.
-- Generational garbage collection.
+- Superoptimization.
+- User-friendly type-checking.
+- Whole-program optimization.
 - Immix GC.

+## Implementation overview.

+### Cabal integration and package management.

+LHC uses haskell-packages (part of the Haskell Suite) to seemlessly integrate with Cabal.

-- Exceptions.
+### Exceptions.

-- Superoptimization.
+For reasons of simplicity, exception handling is not implemented through stack inspection.
+Rather, exceptional values are passed through the call stack like regular values.
+The overhead of checking for exceptional values after each function call should be minimal since returned values are not placed on the heap.

+### IO Manager.

+IO and concurrency primitives (forkIO, MVar, etc) are implemented via libuv.

+### Shared-nothing asynchronous mesage passing.

+TBD.

+### Garbage collection.

+TBD.

+## Implementation details.

+### Throwing exceptions to threads.

+TBD.

+### IO Monad.

+TBD.